home-assistant/home-assistant.io/source/_integrations/lg_netcast.markdown

   required: false
   type: string
 turn_off_action:
   description: Defines an [action](/docs/automation/action/) to switch the TV off.
-This ovverides the default to set the TV in standby.
+This overides the default to set the TV in standby.
   required: false
   type: string
 {% endconfiguration %}